-This strip included the northern edge of what would become Ohio, from Lake Erie to a line slightly below present day Akron and Youngstown.
+This strip included the northern edge of what would become Ohio, from Lake Erie to a line slightly below present-day Akron and Youngstown.

 In order to settle their Revolutionary War debts, Connecticut sold off all but their Ohio holdings shortly after the war.
-They retained title to more than three 3 million acres from the Pennsylvania line to what are now Huron and Erie Counties.
+They retained title to more than three 3 million acres from the Pennsylvania line to what is now Huron and Erie Counties.
 The property, however, became somewhat of a "white elephant" and in 1796, Connecticut transferred the land to the Connecticut Land Company.

 Moses Cleaveland Arrives